grycap/minicon/README.md

 $ docker run --rm -it -v /myvideos:/tmp/myvideos ubuntu:ffmpeg ffmpeg /tmp/myvideos ...
 ```

-This usual procedure is ok, but if you take a look at the size of the image, you will find something like the next:
+This usual procedure is ok, but if you take a look at the size of the image, you will find something as follows:

 ```bash
 $ docker images